 Full disclosure: a few of the places listed here are a bit of a walk from Shoreditch station, and some actually serve up breakfast rather than brunch, but we’ve chosen to include them anyway because we believe they are worth the walk.

 We know that everyone’s brunch preferences vary, so we’ve done our best to include a range of different options (while ensuring they’re all up to standard, of course).
 That means you’ll find plenty of spots that offer all the usual brunch classics, such as eggs cooked various ways, avocado on toast, and stacks of buttermilk pancakes, but also a few that serve up more exotic dishes like sushi and fried chicken.
 Some of these Shoreditch brunch spots offer bottomless booze, while others focus firmly on the food.

-Enough waffling from us though - read on for 17 of the best brunches east of the Old Street roundabout.
+Enough waffling from us though - read on for some of the best brunches east of the Old Street roundabout.

 What: This low-lit hangout gives fusion food a good name – especially when most things on the brunch menu cost a tenner or less.
 The full English comes with jalapeño, the cured salmon and scrambled egg with salted duck crème fraiche, or there’s a Korean croquette with cheese sauce and chilli dressing. £32, meanwhile, buys you a bottomless brunch of Aperol Spritz, Prosecco, boozy slushies and one brunch dish.

 What: M Threadneedle Street haven’t always served brunch, but with an offering that includes live music and the option to go bottomless we’re pretty sure it’s here to stay.
 In line with the main menu’s run of dishes from the six continents, M’s brunch offering is a truly international affair.
 Pick between healthy options like a pineapple smoothie bowl or go all in on an indulgent start to your day with a short rib hash accompanied by sunny side up eggs.